radical-subject/labaggregator-bot/DEVNOTES.md

 __token lies in token.secret file which is included in .gitignore with *.secret__

 ## DOCKER STARTUP
-The docker container with bot source named _bot_container_ is configured by Dockerfile.
+The docker container with bot source named _vendorbot_container_ is configured by Dockerfile.
 The docker container with database named _mongodb_api_ is created from docker image: _mongo:latest_

 Docker-compose.yml is the file which binds two containers in one app.
 The bot is run by single command: